Shine in lamé! Discover our new fabric

 What is lyocell?

-Lyocell is an artificial fiber obtained from a natural raw material : wood pulp (the term lyocell is a contraction of the terms lyophilization and cellulose).
-Lyocell is extracted from eucalyptus wood or hardwoods such as birch or oak, which are trees that require little water.
+Lyocell is a man-made fiber made from a natural raw material : wood pulp (the term lyocell is a contraction of the terms freeze-drying and cellulose).
+Lyocell is extracted from eucalyptus wood or hardwood trees such as birch or oak, which are trees that require little water.

 It is not a natural fiber because it does not exist as such in nature like linen or cotton, but it is not synthetic like polyester because it is not made from petroleum.